sykwon/teddy-dream/gen_train_data/README.md

 ## Installation

-This code needs Python-3.7 or higher.
+This code needs Python-3.7 or higher as well as gcc-7.5 or higher.

 ```bash
 sudo apt-get install redis-server